FlowC2S: Flowing from Current to Succeeding Frames for Fast and Memory-Efficient Video Continuation: Acknowledgments

 \section{Acknowledgments}

 This work was granted access to the HPC resources of IDRIS under the allocations 2023-AD011014851, 2025-A0191016617, 2025-AD011016617R1 and 2025-AD011016643 made by GENCI, and supported by French government funding managed by the National Research Agency (ANR) under the Investments for the Future program (PIA) with the grant ANR-22-EXEN-0002 (eNSEMBLE project).
-The authors would like to thank Vicky Kalogeiton for her helpful insights and fruitful discussions.
+The authors would like to thank Arijit Ghosh and Vicky Kalogeiton for their helpful insights and fruitful discussions.

 {

 }

 \maketitlesupplementary